idrassi/DirHash/README.md

 if `-sumRelativePath` is specified (only when -sum is specified), the file paths are stored in the output file as relative to the input directory.

 if `-verify` is specified, program will verify the hash against value(s) present on the specified file.
 The argument to this switch must be either a checksum file or a result file.

+if `-includeLastDir` (only when -sum or -verify is specified), the last directory name of the input directory is included in the SUM file entries and used in the verification process.
+This switch implies `-sumRelativePath`.

 if `-threads` is specified (only when -sum or -verify specified), multithreading will be used to accelerate hashing of files.